pantheon-systems/documentation/source/docs/articles/sites/backups/restoring-an-environment-from-a-backup.md

     wget "https://pantheon-backups.s3.amazonaws.com..."

-## Restoring Your Codebase
+### Restoring The Codebase
-When you download a backup to your local environment, it will include the entire repository and all tags.
-This means that your Live environment will include code changes from Dev that have not yet been deployed to Live.
-To restore an environment, click the **Restore** button to the right of a backup.
+When you download any code backup, it will include the entire repository and all tags.
+This means that regardless of the environment the backup comes from, it will initially reflect the state of the Dev environment at the time the backup was created.
+In order to restore Dev to the state of the Live environment's codebase, for instance, you will:
+1. Run `git tag` and locate the highest # tag starting with `pantheon_live_n`.
+2. Checkout a branch for that tag: `git checkout [branch-name] [tag-name]`.
+3. Checkout master and merge the branch into it: `git checkout master` `git merge [branch-name]`.
+4. Push back to Pantheon `git push origin master`.

 ## Import Existing Content

 Once you have the downloaded parts and/or links, navigate to the target environment and click the **Workflow** tab.

 If you have an existing database or file archive that you want to import from an external source, you can also upload the content here.
 ![Workflow Tab](/source/docs/assets/images/desk_images/169632.png)
 If using URLs, paste the URL (if using the direct Amazon S3 URL or another self hosted option), or choose **File** to upload an archive.

 Once the URL or file is specified, click **Import** for each backup part to start the process.

 Once the content has been uploaded, you will have to import the code.
 If the environment that you are restoring belongs to the same site, see the [Git FAQ on undoing and reverting changes](/docs/articles/local/git-faq/#how-do-i-revert-or-undo-changes?).

 If the code belongs to a different site, you will need to determine your best strategy.
 You can take the code archive, remove the .git directory, and overwrite the contents of the existing codebase and treat it as a single commit.
 Alternatively, you can attempt to merge the old Git repository history with the new; see [Git FAQ on importing an existing site with history](/docs/articles/local/git-faq/#how-do-i-import-a-site-with-existing-git-history?) for more information.